 This pattern was later produced in blue and white.

 This backsplash is built on Morris daisies spanning more than three decades.
 Top row: 1882 Morris & Co Daisies (sold from the 1880s well into the 1920s); second row, 1870s fronded daisy sold by Morris, Marshall, and Faulkner: top row: early 1860s Morris daisy tile, also sold through Morris, Marshall, and Faulkner.

 The bottom row of tiles is representative of the Morris, Marshall and Faulkner tiles of the 1860s.
 The middle row, with the heavy fronding, seems to me to show Kate Faulkner's hand.
 The top row is a Morris & Co. tile from the 1880s, after Morris & Co. were no longer producing tiles in-house.
 It was probably executed in De Morgan's tileworks.
 This pattern was sold by Morris & Co. into the 20th century.

 For borders, the tiles are seamless on the horizontal, but layering them in a backsplash gives an interest effect.
 And it has a nice backstory, both as to their being inspired by Jane Morris's original Red House daisies and because the evolution of the Morris-De Morgan tilemaking process is so evident.

 Daisies were produced both in blue and white and in blue, white with yellow center, and green with yellow centers.

-The Morris & Co. daisies are available as shown in blue and white with yellow centers, green and white with yellow centers, and blue and white with lighter blue centers.
+The Morris & Co. daisies are available as shown in blue and white with yellow centers, and blue and white with lighter blue centers.